SiniNumminen/website/_pages/7-publications.md

 ## Presentations

 * {% imager front7.jpg|left|40% %} [How to talk about energy saving to energy-poor?
 Experiences from home advisory work of a European project Assist2gether](http://sininumminen.fi/assets/documents/SiniNumminen_ASSIST_How_to_talk_about_energy20210518.pdf) - Numminen, S. (18 May, 2021).
-[Sustainability Science Days Conference 2021](https://www2.helsinki.fi/en/conferences/sustainability-science-days-conference-2021){:target="_ blank"} , Ses­sion 10: So­cial as­pects of the en­ergy trans­ition.
+[Sustainability Science Days Conference 2021](https://www2.helsinki.fi/en/conferences/sustainability-science-days-conference-2021){:target="_ blank"}, Ses­sion 10: So­cial as­pects of the en­ergy trans­ition.
 Helsinki and Espoo, Finland.

 <div style="clear:both;"></div>
 <br>